giresse19/rate_limiter_challenge/Readme.md

 * Contains only one exported service (see `module.exports = `)

  ### src/utils/initRedis.js
-* Redis Initialization starts here and only exported to `rateLimiter.js` file to be used.
+* Redis Initialization starts here and only exported to `rateLimiter.js` and `deleteUserRequestCount` file to be used.
 * logs different event listeners upon redis start and stop.

 ### src/utils/logger.js